shashankbhatia15/shawshank_itenary_creator_deploy/README.md

 3.  **Set Up Environment Variables:**
     The application requires a Google Gemini API key to function.
     1. Create a new file named `.env` in the root directory.
-You can do this by copying the example file if one exists, or creating it manually.
-    2. Open the new `.env` file and add your API key:
+    2. Open the new `.env` file and add your API key, prefixed with `VITE_`:
         ```
-        API_KEY="YOUR_GEMINI_API_KEY"
+        VITE_API_KEY="YOUR_GEMINI_API_KEY"
         ```
         Replace `"YOUR_GEMINI_API_KEY"` with your actual key.
+This prefix is required by Vite for security reasons to expose the variable to the client-side code.

 ### Running the Application